awsdocs/amazon-aurora-user-guide/doc_source/aurora-export-snapshot.md

    The KMS key is also used for local disk encryption at rest on Amazon EC2\.
 In addition, if you have a deny statement in your KMS key policy, make sure to explicitly exclude the AWS service principal `export.rds.amazonaws.com`\.

    You can use a KMS key within your AWS account, or you can use a cross\-account KMS key\.
-For more information, see [Using a cross\-account AWS KMS key for encrypting Amazon S3 exports](#aurora-export-snapshot.CMK)\.
+For more information, see [Using a cross\-account AWS KMS key](#aurora-export-snapshot.CMK)\.

 1. Export the snapshot to Amazon S3 using the console or the `start-export-task` CLI command\.
 For more information, see [Exporting a snapshot to an Amazon S3 bucket](#aurora-export-snapshot.Exporting)\.